austinxu13/git-pages/README.md

 The established work flow is as follows:
 1. Edit and build in `jekyll_site-name`
-2. Copy the output contents into corresponding git the repository
+2. Copy the output contents into corresponding git the repository and push